enreina/enreina.github.io/_posts/2019-07-01-to-be-an-msc-or-not-to-be.md

 title: "To Be an Msc Student or Not to Be, That Is the Question — or Is It?"
 comments: false
 keywords: "personal thoughts"
+cover: '/assets/images/2019-07-01/msc-yes-no.png'
+description: "My personal take on how I decided to pursue a master degree."
 ---

 <p align="center">